 “People want to give back, see progress, live vicariously, and learn something,” says Tommarello.
 “Enterprise software to help logistics companies save 10 percent probably isn’t going to work.”

 Much of the money may flow to what are known as “user innovators”—people who invent products they need or want, initially for their own use.
 (In the most famous case, Tim Berners-Lee invented the Web as an improvement on the Internet.)
-A study by the Ewing Marion Kauffman Foundation released in February estimated that 47 percent of startups pursuing innovative products had been created by people who fit this profile (the full report is here).
+A study by the Ewing Marion Kauffman Foundation released in February estimated that 47 percent of startups pursuing innovative products had been created by people who fit this profile.

 “A lot of breakthroughs are created by product users, not in centralized R&D labs.
 And crowdfunding will be a new way to pay for that,” Mollick says.
 By raising money over the Internet, companies will simultaneously get financing, discover how large their markets are, and connect to advanced users who will be their first customers.

 That is what happed to Silver, who initially turned to Kickstarter because he’d been making MaKey MaKey circuit boards by hand while completing graduate work at MIT’s Media Laboratory.
 He needed a larger supply to use in academic workshops and show off at hobbyist gatherings known as Maker Faires.
 With 800 pre-orders, he learned, he could get a much lower price from SparkFun, the company in Colorado that agreed to manufacture the first run.

 MaKey MaKey is mostly an entertainment device—Silver calls it an art form—that can be used to, for instance, make alphabet soup letters into a functioning keyboard.
 The system could have commercial uses, too, in such tasks as creating rapid prototypes of a push-button computer interface, like an ATM screen or interactive museum display.